-All the people who support what we do, and especially the following:
+All the people who support what we do, and buy tickets, and we would especially like to thank the following:

 CULTure Babylon Remembers

 We have been going long enough for some of the people who supported us in the early days to sadly no longer be with us...

 Richard's monster movie double bills in London and his 'Frighten Brighton' event

 He was hugely generous in encouraging others to start their own events.

 Marion was Mayor of Downham Market and was among the first people to realise that Fear in the Fens had the potential to add to the cultural life of West Norfolk.

 We fondly remember her stuffing goody bags for VIP ticket holders while still wearing her mayoral chain at our first Fear in the Fens Festival in 2016.